 water, or nearly so.
 This means that your camera is taking pictures or videos above the water, not under it.

 Even if you tilt the camera down so that it is in the water, it will be

 looking at the ocean floor, probably not what you want for your video.

 If you are absolutely set on using this option, you can buy an extension that will put the camera basically in front of your mask lens like the photos in this Amazon review.
 With this option you will likely get some decent video, but your view from inside your mask will be reduced.

 If you decide to get one, we would love to read your reviews of the different brands.
 Please share them here.
-If you have a review about the Tribord Easybreath, leave it on the page at the link below.
+If you have a review about the Tribord Easybreath, Head/Mares Sea VU Dry, or Thenice, leave it as a comment on the appropriate page in the links below.

 A Compact Snorkeling Camera